jdjakub/papers/prog-2022/prog22-manuscript.md

 ## Evaluating the Dark Programming System

 Dark is a programming system for building "serverless backends", i.e. services that are used by web and mobile applications.
-It aims to make building such services easier by "removing accidental complexity"^[https://roadmap.darklang.com/goals-of-dark-v2.html] resulting from the large number of systems typically involved in their deployment and operation.
+It aims to make building such services easier by "removing accidental complexity"^[\url{https://roadmap.darklang.com/goals-of-dark-v2.html}, accessed 2023-02-05.] resulting from the large number of systems typically involved in their deployment and operation.
 This includes infrastructure for orchestration, scaling, logging, monitoring and versioning.
 Dark provides integrated tooling (Figure\ \ref{fig:dark}) for development and is described as _deployless_, meaning that deploying code to production is instantaneous.

 \begin{figure}
   \centering